-Proven Coaching Techniques:
+G. Proven Coaching Techniques:

-- Strength-based approach - > Emphasize an individual's recovery capital strengths and use it to build and improve areas for growth. - > Think of recovery capital as a tree trunk.
-Strengthen it to grow limbs of other capital. - Person-centered approach - > Embrace personal views of the individual, allowing them to provide input into their own recovery. - > Consider using the Readiness Ruler to assist coachees in resolving problems.
+- Strength-based approach. - Emphasize an individual's recovery capital strengths and use them to build upon and improve areas for growth. - Think of recovery capital as a tree trunk.
+Strengthen it to grow limbs of other capital.